Venezuela

+The government's populist and social welfare policies were temporarily bolstered by soaring oil prices, temporarily increasing social spending and reducing economic inequality and poverty in the early years of the Chávez government.
+Poverty began to rapidly increase, however, in mid- to late 2014.
+The 2013, 2018 and 2024 presidential elections were all widely disputed, with opposition candidates being arrested or exiled.
+This led to widespread protest and international condemnation, which triggered another nationwide crisis.
+In 2026, U.S. forces captured Maduro and Vice President Delcy Rodríguez was sworn in as acting president.
+Since this intervention, the country has been described as a puppet state of the U.S. in terms of its finances and domestic policy.

-Venezuela is officially a federal presidential republic, but has experienced democratic backsliding under the Chávez and Maduro administrations, shifting into an authoritarian state.
+Venezuela is officially a federal presidential republic, but has experienced democratic backsliding into an authoritarian state under the Chávez and Maduro administrations.
 It ranks poorly on international measurements of freedom of the press, civil liberties, and control of corruption.
 Venezuela is a developing country, has the world's largest known oil reserves, and has been one of the world's leading exporters of oil.
 Previously, the country was an underdeveloped exporter of agricultural commodities such as coffee and cocoa, but oil quickly came to dominate exports and government revenues.
-Venezuela struggles with record hyperinflation, shortages of basic goods, unemployment, poverty, disease, high child mortality, malnutrition, environmental issues, severe crime, and widespread corruption.
-US sanctions and the seizure of Venezuelan assets overseas have cost the country $24–30 billion.
-These factors have precipitated the Venezuelan refugee crisis in which more than 7.9 million people had fled the country by May 2025.
-By 2017, Venezuela was declared to be in default regarding debt payments by credit rating agencies.
+Venezuela struggles with hyperinflation, shortages of basic goods, unemployment, poverty, disease, high child mortality, malnutrition, environmental issues, severe crime, widespread corruption, and U.S. sanctions which have precipitated the Venezuelan refugee crisis where more than 7.9 million people had fled the country.
 The crisis in Venezuela has contributed to a rapidly deteriorating human rights situation.

 Etymology

-According to the most popular and accepted version, in 1499, an expedition led by Alonso de Ojeda visited the Venezuelan coast.
+According to the most popular and accepted explanation, in 1499, an expedition led by Alonso de Ojeda visited the Venezuelan coast.
 The stilt houses in the area of Lake Maracaibo reminded the Italian navigator, Amerigo Vespucci, of the city of Venice, Italy, so he named the region Veneziola, or "Little Venice".
 The Spanish version of Veneziola is Venezuela.

-Martín Fernández de Enciso, a member of the Vespucci and Ojeda crew, gave a different account.
+Martín Fernández de Enciso, a member of the Vespucci and Ojeda crew, gives a different account.
 In his work Summa de geografía, he states that the crew found Indigenous peoples who called themselves the Veneciuela.
 Thus, the name "Venezuela" may have evolved from the native word.

 Previously, the official name was Estado de Venezuela (1830–1856), República de Venezuela (1856–1864), Estados Unidos de Venezuela (1864–1953), and again República de Venezuela (1953–1999).